Music Therapy for Adults with I/DD

-Creative Connections provides group sessions at our office, or in your facility.
+Creative Connections provides group sessions in your facility.
 We provide 45- and 60-minute weekly or bi-weekly sessions in your facility.
 Each session involves age appropriate music experiences which can improve socialization, increase ability to follow directions, address motor skills, and much more.
 We match the needs of every individual- regardless of ability.

 What does a session look Like?

 A music therapy session typically begins with a hello song that acts as a transition into the session.
 A session may involve singing, instrument play, song writing, song discussion, movement to music, and musical games.
 Goals may then be addressed in the following ways:

 Speech and Communication- Articulation may be addressed through singing.
 The therapist may leave a word out of a song, and encourage individuals to sing or say the word clearly.
 Conversation skills may be fostered through song writing and discussion.